 Cuticular colouration.

 The cuticle of T. vulgaris exhibits a broadband metallic silver to golden colouration (Figure 11).
 Moreover, a banding pattern is observed that is opposite to the overlaying scale banding pattern.
-Beginning and middle of an abdominal segment has a vibrant golden colouration (overlaying scales are black) while the end of the segment seems to be more melanized and is characterised by a lower reflectance (while overlaying scales are golden) (Figure 11).
+The beginning and middle of an abdominal segment has a vibrant golden colouration (overlaying scales are black) while the end of the segment seems to be more melanized and is characterised by a lower reflectance (while overlaying scales are golden) (Figure 11).
 The cuticle is further adorned with triangle shaped ridges arranged in a hexagonal pattern and a multilayer structure that both could influence colour production.
 Moreover, similar to melanin present in the scales, subcuticular melanin appears to have an effect on general appearance of individual springtails as those species with a silvery grey (H. major, P. longicornis) to black/golden (T. vulgaris) and purple (L. cyaneus) colouration have extensive melanin deposits underneath the cuticle (supplementary figure 6).
 In species that are silvery white (H. nitidus, C. albinus) to golden (L. lignorum) these deposits are largely absent.